bricker/dbsync/README.md

 ### Download strategies
 `curl` and `rsync` are currently the only two supported options.
 You can pass a `strategy` option to the dbsync config (`:curl` or `:rsync`) to explicitly specify which strategy to use, or Dbsync will try to infer the strategy.
-Right now the strategy inference is a little dodgy, so it's best to just specify explicitly.
+Right now the strategy inference is a little dodgy (relying on string matching), so it's best to just specify explicitly.

 ```ruby
 config.dbsync = {